 - 1. Students are expected to undertake independent study for this module. - 2.
 Students should not talk (unless discussion is requested) during lectures. - 3.
-Students should only use computers or mobile phones during teaching sessions for work-related purposes. - 4.
+Students should only use computers during teaching sessions for work-related purposes (The use of mobile phones is officially prohibited during lectures). - 4.
 Students should come to class prepared to listen, take notes, & ask & answer questions. - 5.
 When students attend a lecture, they must have done any pre-reading that is assigned. - 6.
 Students should arrive for class on time. - 7.
 Students have a responsibility to check (& respond to as necessary) their university email at least once a day during term time; not reading an email is not an excuse for missing a deadline.